Eleusis (card game): Rules

 If at any time a player thinks they cannot play a legitimate card, they may declare a "no play", and show their hand to everybody.
 If the dealer confirms that no cards in that hand can be played, the player discards the hand and draws a new hand four cards smaller.
 If the player's call was incorrect, the dealer plays the correct card for them and gives the player five penalty cards.

 A white marker is placed on each tenth card played, and a black marker on each tenth card after a prophet's marker.
 After the fourth black or white marker is placed, any invalid plays result in that player being eliminated from the game, and their hand remains intact for scoring.
 If both white and black markers are present, the black markers take precedence.

 A round ends when a player empties their hand, or when all players (excluding the prophet, if any) have been eliminated.
-Players score 1 point for each card in the hand of the player with most cards, minus the number of cards in their own hand.
+Players score 1 point for each card in the hand of the player with most cards (this number is the high count), minus the number of cards in their own hand.
 If a player has an empty hand they gain a further 4 points.
 If there is a prophet at the end of the game, they receive an additional 1 point for each card in the row following their first black marker, and 2 points for each sidelined card following that marker.
 The dealer's score equals the highest score of any player, unless there was an active prophet.
 If there is a prophet, count the cards (right and wrong) played up to and including the card with the prophet marker and double this number.
 Dealer's score is the smaller of the high count and the doubled card total.
 The winner is determined by the total of all rounds, and if the game ended before all players have had a chance to deal, every player who has never dealt get 10 more points in compensation.